AhmedEltorky/Arduino-Uno-Test-Motor-Driver/README.md

 # Arduino-Uno-Test-Motor-Driver
-this arduino program test dc motor driver
+ this arduino program used for testing dc motor driver.